Are you addicted to home remodeling shows? Alisa Taylor, a Cincinnati Loss Control representative is.

-Through the years of painting and repainting, refurbishing a not-quite-right piece or my latest project — tearing down a wall between two rooms — I have learned much from my many and sometimes costly mistakes.
+Through the years of painting and repainting, refurbishing a not-quite-right piece or tearing down a wall between two rooms, Alisa learned from her mistakes – some of them costly.

 Step 1-Plan and Prepare

 “These days, I spend more time planning the project, often more time than the project takes,” she said.

 - Review the do-it-yourself blogs, online tutorials and websites to learn the best way to complete the project.